OrchardCMS/OrchardDoc/Documentation/Adding-custom-settings.markdown

 database mappings, called in Orchard - **Data Migration**.
 You shouldn't do it by hand: there is a command-line, `codegen datamigration <feature_name>`, which will create the appropriate file for you.
-You can see how to use it [here](Writing-a-content-part).
+You can see how to use it [here](https://github.com/OrchardCMS/OrchardDoc/blob/master/Documentation/Using-the-command-line-interface.markdown).

-The next step is to create a corresponding driver, which will be responsible for displaying the edit form and saving the posted data.
+The next step is to create a corresponding driver, which will be responsible for displaying the editor that the end-user invokes when setting the posted values.
 If you have already written some content parts, than this part of code should look familiar:

     [UsedImplicitly]